jeremypbeasley/canlis_j/events.markdown

 headline_mobile: Seattle's premiere private dining suites.
 intro:
   label: A history of excellence
-  desc: We are the most trusted private event venue in the city and we are ready to
-    help you create a night you'll never forget.
-With three private dining rooms and 180 degree views, Canlis gladly welcomes rehearsal dinners, wedding receptions, family reunions, anniversary parties, business dinners and board meetings, heads of state, presidential dignitaries and grandmothers.
+  desc: Canlis offers three private rooms, each with floor-to-ceiling windows that offer sweeping views of the city, Lake Union and the Cascade mountains beyond.
+The rooms range in size, accommodating from 2 - 100 guests.
+We gladly welcome rehearsal dinners, wedding receptions, family reunions, anniversary parties, business dinners and board meetings, heads of state, presidential dignitaries and grandmothers.
   photo: "/uploads/original-open-uri20130531-2-uzys54.jpg"
 cache:
   title: The Caché